Zak8/My-CV/README.md

   a tremendous amount.

 # SKILLS
-  The first of my many skills as a superior programmer, is the ability to structure content on web pages.
+  The first of my many skills as a programmer, is the ability to structure content on web pages.
-  The second of my many skills as a superior programmer, is the ability to write CSS code in order to style web pages and make them look beatiful.
+  The second of my many skills as a programmer, is the ability to write CSS code in order to style web pages and make them look beatiful.
-  The third of my many skills as a superior programmer, is the ability to use JavaScript in order to make my web pages interactive.
+  The third of my many skills as a programmer, is the ability to use JavaScript in order to make my web pages interactive.

 # EDUCATION